fgitpush/Top-Laravel-Interview-Questions-Wiki/README.md

 275. OAuth authentication support
 Use passport
 277. Jobs and Queues
 Jobs are background operations.
-Queues a
+Queues are the bus lanes or the job lanes which execute them.
+Multiple jobs can have the same queue which can make one job execute after another.
+If the job is time depenedent then its a good practice to dedicate a separate queue to it for executing faster.
-279. Database seeds. seed the dv
+279. Database seeds. seed the db with records.
 280. API version. give version to api.
-281. Mailing list functionality
+281. Mailing list functionality.
+You can write your own newsletter.
+One wouldn't do it these days as everyone uses mailchip or other 3rd party.
 282. In-memory cache drivers
 283. Cross-origin resource sharing (CORS) support
 284. Database query builder macros